cwen13/cwen13/README.md

 ## GOAL

-Create a web development career change and become an asset to a dedicated team.
+Secure a web development position that will excel my learning to become a senior web developer.

 ## KNOWLEDGE

 I took a few programming classes in college and really enjoyed them.
-Throughout the rest of my mechanical engineering school, I kept being drawn to code in some form.
-Only at the end of my schooling did I start to pick up python on my own.
-Enjoying it I picked up a few web scrapping gigs and wrote some custom programs for an employer.
+Throughout the rest of my mechanical engineering school, I was drawn to code in some form or another.
+Only near the end of my schooling did I start to pick up python on my own.
+Enjoying it allowed for me to picked up a few web scrapping gigs and wrote some custom programs for an employer.
 While there I was recruited to extend the ERP system with VBScript.
 Determined to use my degree I shifted gears for obtaining my engineering intern certificate and look again for a position in that field.
 ---
 Finding a new position, I once again felt the call of programming and jumped into a code camp through Case Western Reserve University by 2U.
 I was able to complete this course and really get a solid foundation of the fundamental working parts of web development.
 Following the class, I secured a position with 2U as a teaching assistant for the very program I was just a student in.
 Since this is a part time position, I continued to search for opportunities but had not been hired yet.
 Feeling down, I took a step back and turned my focus onto finding any job and that took my eyes off my code for a while.
 ---